Understanding the world with Science

 Data collection and analysis

-Field work planning and execution
+Fieldwork planning and execution

-Paper writting
+Paper writing

 Education